How can you describe the scent of a rose? Let's count the ways!

-If you’re already a fan of fragrant roses, maybe you’ve noticed that rose scent varies widely—in intensity, from subtle to intoxicating, and in character, over a range of distinctly identifiable fragrance categories, from the sweet and fruity Edith (Auspluto) to the classic rose scent of Lemon Pompon.
+If you're already a fan of fragrant roses, maybe you've noticed that rose scent varies widely—in intensity, from subtle to intoxicating, and in character, over a range of distinctly identifiable fragrance categories, from the sweet and fruity Edith (Auspluto) to the classic rose scent of Mayra's Rose.

 Anyone can enjoy fragrance without going further than plunging your nose into the rose petals and deeply inhaling.
-But just as wine lovers may acquire a discriminating palate, yielding a more sophisticated pleasure, rose lovers can with just a little effort distinguish among the classic families of rose scent.
-And what a pleasant lesson to learn!
+But just as wine lovers may acquire a discriminating palate, yielding a more sophisticated pleasure, rose lovers can, with just a little effort, distinguish among the classic families of rose scents.
+And what a pleasant lesson to learn.

 The scent of any particular rose will be highly complex.
 Scientists have identified about 1,000 different aroma compounds produced by plants.
 More than 80 of these are found in roses of various kinds.

-Rosarians classify rose scent into as many as seven categories.
-One of these is called simply rose, or damask.
-Others include peppery nasturtium, violets, orris (named after a warm, sweet fragrance oil made from irises), apple, clove and lemon.
+Rosarians classify rose scents into as many as seven categories.
+One of these is simply called rose or damask.
+Others include peppery nasturtium, violets, orris (named after a warm, sweet fragrance oil made from irises), apple, clove, and lemon.

 Within these categories come fruity notes like raspberry, apricot, melon, and banana or spicy scents like nutmeg.
 Myrrh is a classic scent, reminiscent of anise, found especially in some pink and apricot David Austin varieties, such as Beatrice (Auslevity), Edith (Auspluto), and Keira (Ausboxer).